shaunashby/JobUpScraper/README.md

 a maximum of 10 new positions in each email notification: not much help when there might be 60 or more posts.

-This is my attempt at over-engineering something which is intrinsicly very easy - for fun!
+This is my attempt at over-engineering something which is intrinsically very easy - for fun!